Problems create opportunities, lets seize it: Dr. Ashwathnarayan on Karnataka’s COVID-19 battle

 The Deputy Chief Minister of Karnataka, Dr. C N Ashwathnarayan says that the immediate goal would be to contain the virus.
 In this interview with OneIndia, the Deputy CM says that the extension of the lockdown was needed and if the entire system is opened up immediately then the entire purpose would be defeated.

 He says that Karnataka is also ready with its plan on reviving the economy.
-All sectors need attention as each go hand in hand.
+All sectors need attention as each goes hand in hand.
 He says that consumption has to increase and hence it is important for us to promote manufacturing also in a big way.
 It is an opportunity for us and we need to seize it.
-The dependancy on the Chinese will be down by 50 per cent and we need to seize this opportunity, Dr. Ashwathnarayan also says.
+The dependency on the Chinese will be down by 50 per cent and we need to seize this opportunity, Dr. Ashwathnarayan also says.

 You can watch Dr. Ashwathnarayan's full interview here: